roumail/roumail.github.io/content/post/series-books-i-read-in-2023/2023-10-24-personal-development-books-i-read-in-2023-final/index.md

 ---
-title: "Personal Development Books I Read in 2023"
+title: "Final part: Personal Development Books I Read in 2023"
 summary: "Explore a curated list of productivity books I've read this year, covering a range of topics from boosting productivity and unlocking creativity personal growth, spiritual insights and life-changing perspectives."